-Retired from the Alcon Division of Novartis AG, a global healthcare company, where Ms. Saia served as Global Head of Vision Care from 2011 to 2012.
-Prior to this role, she served as President and CEO of CibaVision Corporation, a subsidiary of Novartis, from 2008 to 2011.
+Andrea Saia served as the Global Head of Vision Care in the Alcon Division of Novartis AG, a global healthcare company, from 2011 to 2012, Prior to this role, she served as President and CEO of CibaVision Corporation, a subsidiary of Novartis, from 2008 to 2011.
 From 2005 to 2007, Ms. Saia served as President of Europe, Middle East and Africa operations, CibaVision's largest regional business unit.
 She joined CibaVision in 2002 as Global Head of Marketing and was promoted to President of the Global Lens Business in 2003.
 Prior to joining Novartis, Ms. Saia was the Chief Marketing Officer for GCG Partners and also held senior management and marketing positions with global consumer products companies such as Procter & Gamble Co., Unilever and Revlon, Inc. Ms. Saia earned her B.S. in Business Administration from Miami University and her M.B.A. from J.L.
 Kellogg Graduate School of Management.